choderalab/wetlab-protocols/Molecular_Biology/protocols/PCR.md

 5. Run experiment based on Momentum script `WIP_PCR_SKA`

 ###NOTES:
-- Still working on how to get variables to work correctly, so that the plate is labeled with the correct information
+- Still having trouble with the labeling format, but the barcode should have all of the relevent data
+- Will switch over to tip